kevinsconnolly/Machine_Learning/README.md

 Generate a confusion matrix.
 Print the classification report (classification_report_imbalanced from imblearn.metrics).
 For the BalancedRandomForestClassifier, print the feature importance, sorted in descending order (from most to least important feature), along with the feature score.
-Lastly, we wrote a brief summary and analysis of the models’ performance, described the precision and recall scores, as well as the balanced accuracy score.
-Additionally, a final recommendation on the model to use, if any.
-If we did not recommend any of the models, we justified our reasoning.
+Lastly, I wrote a brief summary in each ipynb and analysis of the models’ performance, described the precision and recall scores, as well as the balanced accuracy score.
+All justifications for model use or no use are given.